pykaldi/pykaldi/docs/index.rst

 * Python modules grouping together related extension modules generated with CLIF and extending the raw CLIF wrappers to provide a more "Pythonic" API.

-For more information, please refer to the developer guide.

 Getting Started